 Tuscaloosa City Schools uses Let’s Talk! to give students a voice on school policy.

-As part of a new strategic plan focused on transparency and accountability, the district uses K12 Insight’s Let’s Talk! to invite 24/7 feedback from students and parents on district policies and programs.
+As part of a strategic plan focused on transparency and accountability, the district uses K12 Insight’s Let’s Talk! to invite 24/7 feedback from students and parents on district policies and programs.

 Williams was at a school district meeting when she received an alert on her smartphone via Let’s Talk!.
 A student enrolled in several Advanced Placement (AP) courses had a concern about the district’s existing policy around AP testing.